Senior Environmental Engineer

 I enjoy ERG’s collaborative work environment and helping to develop solutions to complex environmental problems.
 I find my work very fulfilling, both professionally and personally.

 Cortney Itle, an environmental engineer at ERG since 2002, provides a wide variety of technical and outreach support to the U.S. Environmental Protection Agency’s regulatory and voluntary programs, with a focus on protecting and improving air and water quality.
-On the international front, she has supported EPA’s development of greenhouse gas emission inventories in compliance with the reporting requirements of the United Nations Framework Convention on Climate Change, and she has contributed to capacity-building efforts to educate others about the benefits of quantifying and reducing GHG emissions, particularly methane.
+She has supported EPA’s development of greenhouse gas emission inventories in compliance with the reporting requirements of the United Nations Framework Convention on Climate Change, and she has contributed to efforts to educate others about the benefits of quantifying and reducing GHG emissions, particularly methane.
+She also supports the U.S. Department of Agriculture on projects related to agricultural GHG emissions.